Linearized heat semigroups on Finsler measure spaces and some applications: Preliminaries

 A $C^1$ curve $\gamma: [0, \ell]\rightarrow M$ is called a {\it geodesic} if it has constant speed (i.e., $F(\gamma, \dot\gamma)$ is constant) and if it is locally minimizing.
 Such a geodesic is in fact a $C^\infty$ curve.
 A Finsler manifold $(M, F)$ is said to be {\it forward complete (resp. backward complete)} if each geodesic defined on $[0, \ell)$ (resp. $(-\ell, 0]$) can be extended to a geodesic defined on $[0, \infty)$ (resp. $(-\infty, 0]$).
 If the reversibility of $F$ is finite, then the forward completeness and the backward completeness are equivalent.
 We simply say that $F$ is {\it complete} in this case.

-Next we recall the definition of the weighted Ricci curvature on a Finsler measure space, which plays an important role in this paper.
-Let $\pi: TM_0\rightarrow M$ be the projective map.
-The pull-back $\pi^*TM$ on $TM_0$ admits a unique linear connection $D$, called the {\it Chern connection}.
-It is uniquely determined by the Finsler metric $F$.

-Given a non-vanishing vector field $V$ on $M$, the {\it Riemannian curvature} $R^V$ is defined by for any vector fields $X, Y, Z$ on $M$. $R^V$ is independent of the choice of connections.
-For two linearly independent vectors $v, w\in T_xM\setminus\{0\}$, the {\it flag curvature} with the pole $v$ is defined by where $V$ is a geodesic field around $x$ with $v=V_x\in T_xM$, i.e., $D^V_VV=0$.
+Let $TM_0=TM\setminus\{0\}$ be the slit tangent bundle of $M$ and $\pi: TM_0\rightarrow M$ be the projection map.
+The pull-back bundle $\pi^*TM$ on $TM_0$ admits a unique linear connection $D$, called the {\it Chern connection}.
+It is uniquely determined by the Finsler metric $F$ (\cite{Sh}, \cite{Xia3}).
+Given a non-vanishing vector field $Y$ on $M$, the {\it Riemannian curvature} $R^Y$ is defined by for any vector fields $U, V, W$ on $M$, where $D^Y$ is the covariant derivative defined by the Chern connection $D$ with respect to the reference vector $Y$. $R^Y$ is independent of the choice of connections (\cite{Sh}).
+For two linearly independent vectors $v, w\in T_xM\setminus\{0\}$, the {\it flag curvature} with flag $v$ is defined by where $V$ is a geodesic field around $x$ with $v=V_x\in T_xM$, i.e., $D^V_VV=0$.
 The flag curvature $K(v, w)$ coincides with the sectional curvature of the $2$-plane spanned by $v, w$ with respect to the Riemannian metric $g_V$ in a neighborhood of $x$.
-The {\it Ricci curvature} is defined by where $e_1, \cdots, e_{n-1}, \frac v{F(v)}$ form the orthonormal basis of $T_xM$ with respect to $g_V$.
+The {\it Ricci curvature} is defined by where $e_1, \cdots, e_{n-1}, \frac v{F(v)}$ form an orthonormal basis of $T_xM$ with respect to $g_V$.